geojunky/plume-tracker/README.md

 This program is free and without warranty.
 ```

-Steps to reproduce the example outputs in `example_output.tar.gz` are as follows:
+Steps to generate cluster analyses outputs are as follows:

- * Untar and unzip `data.tar.gz`, which contains cap files for a model at times 0, 65 and 70 Myr.
-Typically, cap files are output every 5 Myr -- to keep the data volume manageable, data for only three timesteps are provided here.
+ * In your work area untar and unzip `data.tar.gz`, which contains cap files for a model at times 0, 65 and 70 Myr.
+Typically, cap files are output every 5 Myr -- to keep the data volume manageable, example data for only three timesteps are provided here.
 Note that cap files for the 0th timestep are mandetory.
  * create a folder in your work area named e.g. `output`
  * Run the following command to generate cluster analyses output for the above timesteps.

  ```
  <path-to-plume-tracker>/fast/build/release/program/plumeTrackFast --data-file gpm58 --data-dir data/gpm58/cap --time-file data/gpm58/cap/times.txt --velocity-scale 4.953209857165279 --radius 6371e3 --start-time 0 --stop-time 230 --output-file-basename output/gpm58.plumes --start-depth 350e3 --validation-depth 1500e3 --cutoff-percentile 5 --tracer-flavour 5
  ```
 Note that the `--velocity-scale` parameter is used to convert the non-dimensional model velocities to units of m/Myr and is obtained as described in the CitcomS manual.
 The above should produce three files, corresponding to the three timesteps, in the output folder.
-The column-descripts are as follows:
+The column-descriptions are as follows:

 ```
 #column-name  description